cfhenneberg/cfhenneberg.github.io/_pages/about.md

 layout: home
 ---

-I am a third year PhD student in Economics at the University of Copenhagen, enrolled in the 3+5 program.
-My research focuses on the study of public policies and regulation in education markets, with a particular emphasis on school choice, field experiments, and information barriers.
+I am a third year PhD student in Economics at the University of Copenhagen, enrolled in the department's 3+5 program (PhD expected 2028).
+My research studies how information frictions and institutional design shape access to public services, with current projects on school choice and public amenities.